-The purpose of this chapter is to establish requirements for fences, hedges, and walls to ensure that these elements do not block views and sunlight; provide adequate buffering between different land uses; provide screening of outdoor uses and equipment; and provide for the mitigation of noise.
+The purpose of this chapter is to establish requirements for fences, hedges, and walls.
 These requirements are designed to provide aesthetic enhancement of the City.

 The provisions of this chapter apply to all fences, hedges, and walls unless otherwise stated.
-These regulations do not apply to fences or walls required by regulations of a State or Federal agency, or by the City for reasons of public safety, or to retaining walls which are regulated by Section 16.36.110 (Setback regulations and exceptions).
+These regulations do not apply to fences or walls required by regulations of a State or Federal agency, or by the City for reasons of public safety.